sam505/Computer_pointer_controller/README.md

      `--device` can be given the name of the target device to perform inference such as `CPU`, `GPU`, `VPU` or `MYRIAD`.
      The default parameter is set to run inference on `CPU`.

+     `--model_path` This is a required command line argument when running the project.
+A directory path containing all the four models should be added as the command line argument parameter.

 ## Documentation